God, The Eden Curses, Cancer and Me

 One day about 5 years ago I "happened" to run across Wetzel at his Post Office and started talking to him again.
 "Jim, I'm ashamed to go back to church, you know what all I've done.
 They won't want me back there no more."
 "I know a lot of the people in your congregation Wetzel, they're good people and they'll welcome you back with open arms."
 Tears streamed down Wetzel's tormented face.
 "I can't do it Jim."

-When we walked into that Church House the next Sunday morning I've never seen anything like it in my life.
+When we walked into that Church House the next Sunday morning, I've never seen anything like it in my life.
 Those sweet, kindly, forgiving Christians crowded around Wetzel, they hugged him, shook hands with him, patted on him, touched his arms, shoulders and face.
-Little old ladies reached up and Wetzel had to bend over so they could hug him and kiss his cheeks.
+Little old ladies reached up and six-foot two Wetzel had to bend over so they could hug him and kiss his cheeks.

 Those beautiful, smiling Christians wept and said over and over; "I love you, Brother.
 We've missed you, Brother."
-Their love wilted Wetzel with their kindness and joy; his tears wetted his shirt, dripped off his chin, some fell to the floor; and some of them fell on those God Children who loved him.
+Their love wilted Wetzel with their kindness and joy; his tears wetted his shirt, dripped off his chin, some fell to the floor; and some of them fell on those God Children who loved him and sometimes right in the faces of the little Christians.
 Wetzel didn't go to the altar and re-dedicate himself to God during that service BUT:

 That Sunday night service Wetzel did rededicate himself to God.
 "Thank You, thank You beautiful, beautiful God of glory for giving me my Brother back." was all I could say.
 Then about five years later: